-

 What if the Decedent's Estate is Still Open?

 If the estate is open, you will need to provide a copy of the domiciliary letters or letters of special administration, the tax identification number for the estate and the social security number for the decedent.
+If the estate is probated outside of Wisconsin, provide the order from the court granting authority to act on behalf of the estate.

 -